ianamika27/ianamika27/README.md

 - 👋 Hi, I’m @ianamika27
 - 👀 I’m interested in development
-- 🌱 I’m currently learning ReactJS and AI/ML
+- 🌱 I’m currently learning ReactJS.
-- 💞️ I’m looking to collaborate on any java,node.js projects
+- 💞️ I’m looking to collaborate on any nodejs,reactjs projects
-- 📫 How to reach me ...
+- 📫 Write to me - anamikait27@gmail.com

 <!---
 ianamika27/ianamika27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.